-Journalists wishing to find out more about the GWR, its aspirations and achievements and details of its special events, can contact:
+Journalists wishing to find out more about the GWSR, its aspirations and achievements and details of its special events, can contact:

 - Ian Crowder, Public Relations on 07775 566 555 or email@example.com

 To contact us by email, please fill in our contact form, and select "Email the Press Office" from the list of choices.
-Alternatively, you can email us directly - just send an email to "press_office" (at gwsr.com).
+Alternatively, you can email us directly - just send an email to firstname.lastname@example.org.

 Ian Crowder and others on the railway are willing to take part in interviews, both on radio and TV.